leggedrobotics/art_planner/README.md

 You can use the `2D Nav Goal` in RViz to set a goal pose for the planner.

+#### **Planning Method**

+By default, `prm_motion_cost` is used as planning method.
+This uses a learned motion cost as planning objective, as described in `wellhausen2023artplanner`.
+The included neural network weights for computing the motion cost are trained for blind and perceptive policies of the ANYmal robot.
+Unforunately, we cannot provide the environment for you to retrain it for your robot.
+Therefore, if you want to try this planner on a robot with very different traversability characteristics than ANYmal, you might be better off using the purely geometric `lazy_prm_star_min_update` method, as described in `wellhausen2021rough`.

 ### Height Map

 We recommend using the [elevation_mapping_cupy](https://github.com/leggedrobotics/elevation_mapping_cupy) package for height mapping.